South Park: Bigger, Longer & Uncut: Legacy

 Following its release, MPAA president Jack Valenti stated that he regretted not giving the film an NC-17 rating.
 In response to the film's controversy, the MPAA expanded its system with detailed descriptions adjacent to its ratings beginning in 2000.
 The film's use of profanity earned it a 2001 Guinness World Record for "Most Swearing in an Animated Movie" (399 profanities, including 139 uses of fuck; 128 offensive gestures; and 221 acts of violence).

 In the song "Uncle Fucka", fuck is said 31 times.
-Throughout 2000, Blink-182 often ended songs on their The Mark, Tom, and Travis Show Tour with lines from "Uncle Fucka".
+Throughout 2000, Blink-182 often ended songs on their The Mark, Tom and Travis Show Tour with lines from "Uncle Fucka".
 The lines can be heard on the band's live album, The Mark, Tom, and Travis Show (The Enema Strikes Back!).

-While the actual Saddam Hussein was on trial for genocide charges in 2006, Stone joked that the U.S. military was repeatedly showing Hussein the film as a form of torture.
-Parker and Stone were given a signed photo of Hussein by American soldiers.
+While the actual Saddam Hussein was on trial for genocide charges in 2006, Stone joked that the U.S. military was repeatedly showing Saddam the film as a form of torture.
+Parker and Stone were given a signed photo of Saddam by American soldiers.

 Subsequent film development

-In 2007, during development of the "Imaginationland" trilogy, Parker and Stone described the possibility of producing it as a film, but ultimately abandoned these plans amid a demanding production schedule.
+In 2007, during development of the "Imaginationland" trilogy, Parker and Stone described the possibility of producing it as a film but ultimately abandoned these plans amid a demanding production schedule.
 Parker and Stone said in a 2008 interview that a theatrically released sequel would most likely be what concludes the series.

-In 2011, when the official South Park website FAQ was asked whether a sequel would be made, it was responded with "the first South Park movie was so potent, we're all still recovering from the blow.
+In 2011, when the official South Park website FAQ was asked whether a sequel would be made, it was replied to with, "the first South Park movie was so potent, we're all still recovering from the blow.
 Unfortunately, at the current moment, there are no plans for a second South Park movie.
 But you never know what the future may bring, crazier things have happened..."

 In 2013, Warner Bros. relinquished its rights to co-finance any further South Park films during their negotiations to co-finance Christopher Nolan's Interstellar.
 Previous efforts to produce another South Park film were complicated by both Paramount and Warner Bros. retaining certain rights to the IP.
+The deal mentioned that Paramount had the next five years to develop another film or else Warner Bros. regains the rights.
+It never came to be so Warner Bros. continues to share them with Paramount.

-In August 2021, a series of 14 television films was announced for Paramount+ as part of a multi-year deal with Parker and Stone, the first two of which premiered in November and December 2021.
+In August 2021, a series of 14 television specials was announced for Paramount+ as part of a multi-year deal with Parker and Stone, the first two of which premiered in November and December 2021.
+The projects were originally announced as films, which Parker and Stone later denied.